Related

 Depending on who you are, you might absolutely hate this idea; or you might quite like it and be wondering what all the drama is about.

 I’ll be honest, I don’t like it at all, but here’s the thing: there a number of different Hardware Signing Devices (aka Wallets) available, and each is trying to be the best to a different user.
-This necessitates making different design choices, and making different trade-offs, and these choices aren’t for me.
-But maybe they are for you?
+This necessitates making different design choices, and making different trade-offs.
+The choices Leger have made here really aren’t for me.
+But maybe they are right for you?

 What matters is whether adding this feature inherently makes Ledger’s devices less secure for those that don’t want to use Recover.